superchordate/aware-chicago/readme.md

 ## About Me

 I'm an independent contractor helping companies build custom cloud apps and leverage data science, visual analytics, and AI.
-I offer low introductory rates, free consultation and estimates, and no minimums, so contact me today, and let's chat about how I can help!
+I offer low introductory rates, free consultation and estimates, and no minimums, so contact me today and let's chat about how I can help!

 https://www.bryce-chamberlain.com/